coolerputt01/Appspott/README.md

-This is your #1 app store built with TS( still in production).
+This is your #1 app store built with Vue JS( still in production).